MicrosoftDocs/dataexplorer-docs/data-explorer/pricing-calculator.md

 * Networking
 * Azure Data Explorer markup

 At the bottom of the form, these individual component estimates are added together to create a total monthly estimate.
-The component estimates and total estimate update as you make configuration changes.
+The estimates update as you make configuration changes.

 > [!NOTE]
 > Other resources such as Network I/O, Bandwidth, and VNET cost may be charged separately based on your cross-region usage.